wled-wiring/wled-wiring.github.io/README.md

 - I am not a professional WEB SW developer, this is also the first time at all I used Typescript, React etc. Therefore you will find the code little bit "wild".
 Feel free to improve!
 If you want to make substantial structural changes, maybe first discuss it with me.
 Thanks!

 # Notes on implementation
-*	We call ractflow nodes “components” in wled-wiring tool
+*	We call ractflow's nodes “components” in wled-wiring tool
-*	We call reactflow edges “wires” in wled-wiring tool
+*	We call reactflow's edges “wires” in wled-wiring tool
 *	First take a look at type definitions in src\types.ts
 *	Each component type is described by its .ts file (data structure) in src\components\ComponentTypes
 *	All component types must be listed in ComponentList.ts to appear on the side bar